ipilcher/rhsummit/guide.md

                  704 active+clean
 ```

-> **NOTE:** The clock skew and "too many PGs per OSD" warnings are expected.
+> **NOTE:** The "clock skew detected" and "too many PGs per OSD" warnings are expected.
-> Let an instructor know if you see any other warnings or errors.)
+> Let an instructor know if you see any other warnings or errors.

 A number of items have been pre-created in the **overcloud**.